korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 It's going smoother than ever.
 A lot of progress today, since I did not encount any errors.

+---
+## 24.07.2020
+**What did I do today?**
+I created a temporary icon for the app.
+I also created a gantt chart on the future of the project.
+In addition to that, I started work on the info bubbles.

+**What will I do after the weekend?**
+I will try to implement the info bubbles properly, in order to avoid any inconvenient bugs.
+I may as well also decide on a color palette.

+**What hinders my progress?**
+I had to spend too much time on a single method today, which is why I got a bit confused in the end.
+Maybe the weekend will help me to make me less confused on Monday.